Uncountably many enumerations of well-quasi-ordered permutation classes: Introduction

+and also has a simple, rational, generating function.
+A heatmap for this class is shown in the center of Figure~\ref{fig-heatmap-1432-4123}.
+Indeed, the downward closure of the set of \emph{all} pin sequences was shown by Bassino, Bouvel, and Rossin~\cite{bassino:enumeration-of-:} to have a rational generating function as well.

 We say that a permutation class is \emph{strongly algebraic} (or \emph{h{\'e}r{\'e}ditairement alg{\'e}brique} in French~\cite{oudrar:sur-lenumeratio:}) if it and all its subclasses have algebraic generating functions.
 By an elementary counting argument, it follows that strongly-algebraic permutation classes must be wqo.
-Thus it was natural to wonder if the converse might hold as well, a conjecture that appears to have been first stated in the literature by the second author.
+Thus it was natural to conjecture the converse, which appears to have been first stated in the literature by the second author.

 \begin{falseconjecture}[Vatter~{\cite[Conjecture 12.3.4]{vatter:permutation-cla:}}] A permutation class is strongly algebraic if and only if it is well-quasi-ordered. \end{falseconjecture}